 - 18. Click OK and OK again.
-You will then see an index map that shows the areas of erosion and deposition. - 19.
+An index map will appear that shows the areas of erosion and deposition. - 19.
 The cells filled red are the cells where erosion has occurred, the white cells are the ones where there was no change and the gray cells are where the deposition occurred.